 Chris has certainly had his failures over his lifetime and he has learned from every one of them.
 Initially he failed miserably at cross cultural communications while in the Peace Corps but learned and eventfully became very good at it.
-He helped start and direct a new charter school based on Experiential Learning principals, but it closed after three years.
-His knowledge and belief in experiential based curriculum only grew and was strengthened.
+He helped start and direct a school based on Experiential Learning principals, and often faced setbacks however his knowledge and belief in experiential based curriculum only grew and was strengthened.

 In this workshop Chris shares a few of his stories of failure and how he has learned form these along the way.
 Participants will be gently coaxed to examine various points in their own lives where they have tried new things only to be let down at the end and feel like a "failure."
 They will also be encouraged to reflect on those "failed" attempts and what they believe they have learned and how they have strenghtend them in the long run.